Oslo Gravel Short

 We pass by the Norwegian Folk Museum, the Viking Ship Museum and the Fram Museum — home to the world's best-preserved polar exploration vessel.
 Your guide brings the history alive as you ride past.
 If you'd like to go inside one of the museums, just mention it in your enquiry and we'll tailor the route.
 The return leg hugs the peninsula's southern shore, with open fjord views stretching south toward Nesodden.

-Ring 4 is one of Oslo's great cycling institutions — a classic loop through Nordmarka that local riders have been doing for generations.
+Ring 4 is one of Oslo's great cycling institutions — a classic loop through the Nordmarka forest that local riders have been doing for generations.
 The name refers to the fourth ring of trails radiating out from the city, and it's the one that strikes the perfect balance between wild forest riding and manageable distance.

 Halfway around you'll pass Kikutstua, a traditional Norwegian mountain cabin that serves waffles and coffee.
 We stop here for a well-earned break before looping back south through the Maridalen valley, one of the few agricultural landscapes left within Oslo's city limits, and finishing back at the lake.